crondaemon001/justatest123/README.md

 This will automatically initialize the `promtest.py` python script, which starts up a flask server on port 5000 in the docker container, accessible from `localhost:8080` on your local machine.

-Accesing the `localhost:8080/` and 'localhost:8080/other` endpoints will create OTel events, which prometheus can observe.
+Accesing the `localhost:8080/` and `localhost:8080/other` endpoints will create OTel metrics, which prometheus can observe.
 You can also go to `localhost:8080/events` to see the metrics directly.

-== Observing with Prometheus
+## Observing with Prometheus

 After installing Prometheus in your local environment, run it with